 - Connect with Mason graduate students from different disciplines who are interested in developing solutions relevant to community needs

-- Establish a pipeline for aspiring scholars in the community that you serve to the University
+- Establish a pathway to George Mason University for aspiring scholars in your community

 - Grow and expand your network to include professionals in other sectors

 - Participate in informational interviews with the NRT students to help them understand the complex dimensions of the problems faced by the communities you serve

 - Connect students to others in your network who might be willing to share their perspectives on community needs and potential solutions